Synecdoche: Efficient and Accurate In-Network Traffic Classification via Direct Packet Sequential Pattern Matching: Evaluation

 To ensure fair comparison, we configure the input features and hyperparameters of comparing methods according to the settings specified in their respective official implementations\cite{b37,b38, b36}.
-Notably, regarding the IMIS system in BoS, while we recognize its contribution in improving classification performance through data-control plane interaction, our evaluation focuses on the classification capability of the data plane itself, without incorporating the performance gains from such interaction.
-This methodology ensures fairness, as Synecdoche can also be integrated into systems like IMIS.
+For the IMIS system in BoS, we evaluate only the data plane's classification capability, excluding gains from data-control plane interaction, since Synecdoche can likewise be integrated into such systems.

 \textbf{Evaluation Metrics.}We assess performance using two categories of metrics:

 \begin{itemize} \item \textbf{Accuracy Metrics:} We use standard classification metrics, including overall Accuracy (Acc.) and the macro-averaged F1-Score (F1), which provides a balanced measure of precision and recall.